smbc-rss-plus/smbc-rss-plus/README.md

 Unfortunately, the red-button bonus image situation with SMBC is a bit more complicated than that.
 It is *usually* at some URL that is derived from the original image.
 Also, SMBC is probably not as popular as XKCD to get special functionality developed for it.

-To address this, somebody (**TODO**) created a Yahoo Pipe.
-I've since forked it to address issues with the new "post-png" button images.
+To address this, many people created their own Yahoo Pipes to solve this.
+I've since forked one of these to address issues with the new "post-png" button images.
 Alas, Yahoo Pipes is shutting down.
 As such, this whole operation is going to need a new implementation.
 This is it.

 ## Rough New Architecture